stuij/gba-llvm-devkit/README.md

     mkdir build
     cd build
     cmake .. -GNinja -DFETCHCONTENT_QUIET=OFF
+    ninja

     ninja install
+    # or
     ninja package-gba-llvm

 This will (should) create a functional toolchain in the 'build' dir:

-- An install package with the general form: gba-llvm-devkit-1-Linux-AArch64.tar.xz
+- `ninja package-gba-llvm` will create a package with the general form: gba-llvm-devkit-1-Linux-AArch64.tar.xz
-- An `install` directory that also contains a functional toolchain to use.
-But it also contains all the install targets of all the CMAKE subtargets that the package omits.
+- `ninja install` will install all the needed files to the `install` directory that will contains all the install targets of all the CMAKE subtargets, some of which `ninja package-gba-llvm omits.
 So this includes a lot more LLVM tools for example, which might be useful for development of the toolchain itself.

-### testing the toolchain/examples
+### Testing the toolchain/examples

     ninja check-llvm
     ninja check-picolib